uchicago-cs/student-resource-guide/environment/environment.rst

 Virtual Desktop
 ~~~~~~~~~~~~~~~

 Another option for working remotely on a CS software environment is to use a `Virtual Desktop <https://howto.cs.uchicago.edu/techstaff:vdesk>`__.
 This will allow you to connect to a CS server that will give you access to a desktop environment similar to the one you would encounter if you were sitting at a Linux machine in a CSIL lab.
-However, this requires more bandwidth than using SSH, and can feel sluggish depending on the latency of your connection.
+This approach, however, requires more bandwidth than using SSH, and can feel sluggish depending on the latency of your connection.
 We recommend this option only if you are first getting started with Linux, or in cases when you need to use a specific graphical tool in the UChicago CS Linux environment.

 The CS Virtual Machine
 ~~~~~~~~~~~~~~~~~~~~~~